 This misconception stems from the fact that red wine contains antioxidants.
 Diets that are high in antioxidant-rich foods are connected with cardiovascular health and may even reduce hypertension.
 The truth is, red wine is just one source of antioxidants.
 Leafy greens, berries, citrus, almonds and dozens of other incredibly healthy foods are great sources of these compounds, as well as other vitamins and minerals!

 Drinking red wine with the belief that you’re doing your heart a favor isn’t a good idea.
 Heavy and regular alcohol consumption can actually increase your blood pressure.
-So, when it comes to choosing what to drink with dinner, do your heart a favor and skip the wine.
-There are plenty of other healthy drinks.

 120/Life is made with natural foods that have been shown to be effective in reducing blood pressure such as red beets, hibiscus and red berries.
 Drinking it every day for as little as two weeks can help to promote normal blood pressure, giving you confidence that you’re taking positive steps for your well-being.

 High blood pressure is serious.
 Everything you can do to keep your levels normal and to support your heart can help you stay healthy long into your golden years.
 Eat well, check your blood pressure regularly and make sure you are following medically recommended guidelines when it comes to hypertension.